You’re almost there mama! Keep it up!

 - 15 Freezer Actually Easy Freezer Meals from Karrie with Happy Money Saver

 - 38+ Healthy Freezer Meals from Denise with Sweet Peas and Saffron

-One important item you should have in your baby’s nursery is a humidifier.
-A humidifier helps moisten the air and makes breathing easy for you and your baby.
-Snot was my #1 enemy – and still is! – and a humidifier helped ease my little one’s system.
+Don’t forget to set out a humidifier.
+It can moisturize the air and make it easier for you and your baby to breathe.
+It can also help with congestion.
 The humidifier is not only good for easing mucus but it is also good for easing coughs, colds, and minor sickness within babies.